-Tips to bellhops and hotel staff for luggage assistance or other personal services are not included.
+Tips to bellhops and hotel staff for additional luggage assistance, room service, or other personal services are not included unless noted.

-Note that this tour involves moderate exercise with significant walking at all destinations with hilly elevations and uneven pavement.
+Note that this tour involves moderate exercise with significant walking at all destinations with hilly elevations and uneven and sometimes slick pavement.
 Please be physically prepared and pack appropriate footwear.
+Note that all lodgings have stairs (some are steep) and are without elevators/lifts.